-Autoclave: Principle, Types, and Precautions
+Autoclave: Principle, Types, and Precautions, Diagram- Complete Guide

 An autoclave is a widely used sterilization equipment in medical, pharmaceutical, laboratory, and industrial sectors.
 It plays a critical role in eliminating harmful microorganisms such as bacteria, viruses, fungi, and spores by using high-pressure saturated steam.
 Understanding the working principle, types, and safety precautions of an autoclave helps ensure effective sterilization and safe operation.